qwo/blog/content/post/living-with-glass.md

 date = "2014-01-11T16:08:49"
 +++

-Wearing glass in the wild is an interesting experience.
+Wearing glass in the wild is a very social experience.
+Often it draws a few stares and people are curious, is it on or is it off?
+What does it do.

 This blog reflecting on a developer who returned glass after 30 days http://blog.rememberlenny.com/blog/2014/01/05/i-return-ed-my-google-glass-after-30-days/ struck